MrAlgion/comfyui_mindmap/README.md

 ### This white map inspired the creation of the MindMap node [Credits](#credits).

+Below is an example of a mind map built on its basis (with links).

 <img src="./examples/6-mindmap-part1.png" width="700" alt="preview modal">
 <img src="./examples/7-mindmap-part2.png" width="900" alt="preview modal">